ManuelaCarriero/EMI_model/README.md

 You must run programmes in the following order:

-1. **compute_medians.m**: this programme computes medians of parametric maps and means of PVEs maps;
+1. **compute_medians.m**: this programme computes medians of parametric maps and means of PVEs maps; it needs as INPUTS: PVE maps in dwi and functional spaces; atlas in dwi and functional spaces; CMRO2 parametric maps; all SANDI parametric maps; MSE SANDI parametric map.
-2. **select_medians.m**: this programme selects medians whose labels are survived between functional and diffusion spaces and among subjects;
+2. **select_medians.m**: this programme selects medians whose labels are survived between functional and diffusion spaces and among subjects.
 3. **analyze_medians.m**: this programme makes all the statistical analysis, so it is divided in the following parts:
    * Analysis across regions:
        1. it computes the medians across subjects and removes the regions whose resulting values is nan;